 For public entities, the amendments are effective for interim and annual periods beginning after December 15, 2011 on a prospective basis.
-For nonpublic entities, the amendments are effective for annual periods beginning after December 15, 2011.
 The Company will adopt ASU 2011-04 on January 1, 2012.
 The Company does not expect ASU 2011-04 to have a material effect on its consolidated financial statements.